-Act (short for InterACT) focuses on encouraging interactions on websites, and in social media, by persuading visitors to take the next step.
+Act (short for InterACT) encourages interactions on websites and social media by persuading visitors to take the next step.

-For Business-to-Business, this will usually mean generating leads or allowing the visitor to discover out more about an organisation, its products or services.
+For Business-to-Business, this usually means generating leads or allowing the visitor to discover more about an organisation, its products or services.

-Encouraging participation is also Act and can include the sharing of content via social media or other digital media such as WhatsApp.
+Encouraging participation also includes sharing content via social media or other digital media such as WhatsApp.
 Specific goals need to be defined for the organisation.
-It’s about engaging the audience through relevant, high-quality content and with a clear path to other content so that they don’t hit the back button or leave the site.
+It’s about engaging the audience through relevant, high-quality content and a clear path to other content so that they don’t hit the back button or leave the site.

-The Act strategy is usually via the website and uses various interactive tools, including:
+The Act digital strategy is usually via the website and uses various interactive digital marketing techniques, including: